 Keeping Track of Time, 2021-22

-This practice was especially important during the tumultuous year of 2021.
-During this year he brought his studio and running together; making a drawing documenting every single one of his runs.
+During the tumultuous year of 2021, he brought his studio and running together; making a drawing documenting each of his runs.
 There are a total of 197 drawings.
 The drawings are modestly scaled, roughly the size of the artist’s footprint.
-They are executed in ink wash, in an amount of time approximately equal to the time it takes him to go running.
+They are installed in a grid in order to reference the rhythmic elements of running such as heartbeats and breaths.
+They are executed in ink wash, in an amount of time approximately equal to the duration of each corresponding run.
 The date, which also serves as the title, is written in the lower right corner of each piece.

-While running, the artist thinks about qualities of drawing such as light and composition.
+While running, attention is placed on qualities of drawing such as light and composition.
 Conversely, while drawing, the focus is on running and rendering visible qualities such as cadence and stamina.
 This reciprocity blends the physical, metaphorical and meditative processes of each practice.
-Over the course of this project, the metronomic rhythm of running one day and drawing the next stitched together a time that felt otherwise fractured.
+Over the course of the project, the metronomic rhythm of running one day and drawing the next can be seen as stitching together a time that felt otherwise fractured.
 The artist views the project as a type of clock that processes days by both running and slowing down; creating a very specific way of keeping track of time.

 Each Drawing is:

 5.625" x 10"